EnderallyGolem/Enders-Blender/README.md

 - Prevent Down Dash Redirects
     - Prevents down dashes from being redirected out of dashing down, aka prevent manual demos (except upward ones), by forcing them to be down or down diagonal
     - Does not affect demo keys.
+- Seemless Respawns
+	- Smoothly transitions the camera without a screen transition upon death
+	- Unaffected by Always Quick Respawn and No Respawn Transition QOL Tweaks
 - Neutral Drop Keybind
 - Backboost Keybind